balazsorban44/use-form/README.md

   console.log(form.hasErrors) // true
 ```
 ##### ChangeHandler
 You can call this two ways.
 Either pass an event as the first argument, or a partial `fields` object.
 With the latter, you can change multiple values at the same time.
-Eg.: resetting the form after submit, or any other reason you might have.
+E.g.: resetting the form after submit, or any other reason you might have.
 ```ts
 function handleChange(event: React.FormEvent, validations: string[]): void
 function handleChange(fields: object, validations: string[]): void